AniviaPlayer/td-treelstm/README.md

 A [Torch](https://github.com/torch) implementation of the Top-down TreeLSTM described in the following paper.

 ### [Top-down Tree Long Short-Term Memory Networks](http://arxiv.org/abs/1511.00060)
 Xingxing Zhang, Liang Lu and Mirella Lapata.
-In *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies* (*to appear*).
+In *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies* (NAACL 2016).

 ### Implemented Models
 * TreeLSTM